Is Hypoglycemia a Disability?

 Meeting or Equaling a Listing

 Meeting the criteria explained in the listings can be difficult.
-In fact, most disability claims that are approved for benefits don't meet the criteria of one of the listings contained in Social Security's evaluation handbook.
-Instead, Social Security approves most claims because the applicants' symptoms and limitations make them unable to perform their previous jobs and they're unable to transition into another type of work.
+In fact, few disability claims that are ultimately approved for benefits meet the criteria of one of the listings contained in the Blue Book.
+Instead, the SSA approves most claims because the applicant is able to show that their symptoms and limitations keep them from returning to their previous jobs or transitioning into another type of work.

 Being Unable to Work Because of Hypoglycemia

-To decide if you're unable to work, Social Security will first look at your medical records to see whether there's enough evidence that your medical condition limits your ability to do many work-related activities.
-This means you must have a medical diagnosis of a severe condition that's backed up by medical findings, like lab tests, not just your reports about fatigue, confusion, or weakness.
+When deciding whether you're able to work, Social Security looks at your medical records for evidence that your condition limits your ability to do work-related activities.
+This means your hypoglycemia must be backed up by medical findings, like lab tests—not just your reports about fatigue, confusion, or weakness.

-• lift and carry no more than twenty pounds occasionally (defined as 1/3 of an eight-hour workday) and ten pounds frequently (defined as occurring from 1/3 to 2/3 of an eight-hour workday)
+• can lift and carry no more than 20 pounds "occasionally" (defined as up to two hours out of an eight-hour workday) and 10 pounds "frequently" (two to six hours of an eight-hour workday)

 • no work at unprotected heights